javierez/vesta/README.md

 FIXES
-- Cliked state in Finalizar
+- Cliked state in Finalizar -- change the clicked state.
-- Armarios empotrados
+- Armarios empotrados -- apparently fixed (to be checked)
-- Código de invitación (non-mock)
+- Código de invitación (non-mock) -- apparently fixed (to be checked)
-- Change design of 'Redirigiendo al dashboard'
+- Change design of 'Redirigiendo al dashboard' -- change cliked state

 - Redirecting me to pages if I want to go quick: from first to second, to third, and so on.

-- Reduce barrios lenght
+- Reduce barrios lenght (admin task)

 VERIFICATIONS
-- Form for solar/local/garaje